MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 - Avoid manipulating wrappers such as `Integer`_ and `Long`_ objects, use primitive types instead.
 Such objects have to be allocated in Java heap memory and require additional code for boxing and unboxing.
 - Avoid declaring Java Enumerations (``enum``), declare compile-time constants of primitives types instead (e.g. ``static final int I = 0;``).
-  The Java compiler creates an `Enum`_ object for each enumeration item in the Java heap, as well as complex class initialization code.
+  The Java compiler creates an `Enum`_ object  in the Java heap for each enumeration item, as well as complex class initialization code.
 - Avoid using the `service`_ library, use singletons or `Constants.getClass()`_ instead.
 The service library requires embedding class reflection methods and the type names of both interfaces and implementations.
 - Avoid using the Java Collections Framework.
 This OpenJDK standard library has not been designed for memory constrained devices.